Glokc0ma/SD-Maid-Pro/Reporting-a-bug.md

 <sdcard>/Android/data/eu.thedarken.sdm/files/logfiles/
 ```

 In some cases you may not be able to reach the advanced settings because SD Maid crashes or missbehaves before that.
-In that case it is possible to force a debug run by creating a file or directory named ```sdm_force_debug_run``` on your internal sdcard.
+In that case it is possible to force a debug run by creating a file or directory named ```sdm_force_debug_run``` in the root directory your internal sdcard (e.g. `/storage/emulated/0`).
 Make sure SD Maid is not running, then on launch the file will be consumed and for that session SD Maid will do a debug run.